 In reality, the TubShroom is most likely all you need, but if you really, really don’t want your clog to come back, it’s not a bad idea to treat the drain monthly or every couple of months with a few ozs of Liquid-Plumr.

 Now that you know how to choose & how to use the best drain cleaner for hair and soap scum, it’s time to get to work.
-If your clog is bad enough that the products in this guide fail you, it’s time to move onto our guide to choosing the best drain snake for home use.
+If your clog is bad enough that the products in this guide fail you, it’s time to move to our guide to choosing the best drain snake for home use.
 There’s a good chance your clog is deeper down the line, which requires a snake of 25′ or longer.